The NYCLU will provide a stipend for summer interns who do not receive funding from their law school or any other external funding.

 The NYCLU affirmatively values the humanity and contributions of those we work with, inside and outside of the organization; and will take action to build and sustain an equitable, anti-racist culture that centers the voices and experiences of marginalized and directly impacted people and communities, and an organizational environment where all people feel valued, trusted, and respected.
 We are committed to diversity, equity, and inclusion, and having a workforce that reflects the population that we serve and actively recruit people of color, women, people with disabilities, formerly incarcerated people, and LGBTQ and gender non-conforming people.

-The New York Civil Liberties Union, the New York state affiliate of the American Civil Liberties Union, seeks a diverse group of current law students for summer 2022 internships.
-During our 10-week program, interns will engage in legal research and writing to support litigation, policy advocacy, and legislative priorities on a wide range of civil rights and civil liberties issues; interns may also have opportunities to participate in other projects such as court monitoring, policy campaigns, and public education about civil rights and liberties.
+The New York Civil Liberties Union, the New York state affiliate of the American Civil Liberties Union, seeks a diverse group of current law students for an internship in education law with the Education Policy Center.
+During our 10-week program, the Education Policy Center legal intern will engage in legal research and writing to support litigation, advocacy, and legislative priorities in education across New York State.

 The NYCLU is committed to providing reasonable accommodation to individuals with disabilities.
 If you are a qualified individual with a disability and need assistance applying online, please e-mail firstname.lastname@example.org.
 If you are selected for an interview, you will receive additional information regarding how to request an accommodation for the interview process.